 Bachelor of Science - Athletic Training

 The CAATE accredited athletic training education program prepares the student for the Athletic Training Board of Certification examination.
-The sequencing of athletic training courses will take three and one half years to complete and should be started as a second semester freshman, with ATR 101, ATR 102.
-BIO 200, and general chemistry (CHE 124) should be started in the freshman year.
-In addition to required courses as indicated on the athletic training flowsheet, this program requires the completion of 850 hours of on site clinical experiences.
+The sequencing of athletic training courses will take three and one half years to complete and should be started as a second semester freshman, with Prevention & Care of Athletic Injuries (AT101), First Responder Training (SMS 175), and Anatomy & Physiology I (BIO 200).
+In addition to required courses as indicated on the athletic training flowsheet, this program requires the completion of 850 hours of on-site clinical experiences.

 For complete details concerning curriculum policies and requirements, see the Athletic Training Handbook available in the SMS department.